 Step 2: Deals with datatype properties in VE.
 Two cases are possible:

+Case 2.1.
+If the datatype property has cardinality equal to 1, generate an attribute, a simple DCA that matches the datatype property with the attribute, and the predicate object map for the DCA using template T2 in Table 6;

+Case 2.2.
+If the datatype property has cardinality greater than 1, generate a relation with a foreign key and an attribute, generate a simple DCA that matches the datatype property with a path composed by the foreign key and the attribute, and the subject map and predicate object map for the DCA using template T3 in Table 6.

 Step 3: Deals with object properties in VE.
 Two cases are possible:

+Case 3.1.
+If the object property has cardinality equal to 1, generate a foreign key, a simple OCA that matches the object property with the foreign key, and the predicate object map for the OCA using template T4 in Table 6;

+Case 3.2.
+If the object property has cardinality greater than 1, generate a link relation with two foreign keys, a simple OCA that matches the object property with a path composed by the two foreign keys, and the subject map and predicate object map for the OCA using template T5 in Table 6.

-Figure 5 depicts ISWC_Views, the relational view schemas for the exported ontology ISWC_RDF, and Table 9 contains some of the CAs between the ISWC_RDF vocabulary and ISWC_Views.
+Figure 5 depicts ISWC_Views, the relational view schemas for the exported ontology ISWC_RDF, and Table 9 contains some of the simple CAs between the ISWC_RDF vocabulary and ISWC_Views.
 In Figure 5, the relations Conference, Person, Document, Concept, Organization and PostalAddress are generated for the classes in ISWC_RDF; and the link relations Document_Creator, Document_Subject, Person_ResearchInterests, Person_HasAfilliation are generated for the object properties creator, subject, researchInterests, hasAfilliation respectively.

-Table .
+Table 5.
 Algorithm 1